Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Flexibility and scalability* → adaptability based on needs.
 - *Open Source and Community* → collaboration with the online community.
 - *Accessibility* → tools to improve readability, contrast, keyboard navigation, and compliance with accessibility standards for users with disabilities.

-The service is offered for license unit.
-Each license consists of 1000 users.

 The service offers the following advantages: